1. How long does it take for my profile to get approved?

 If you want to make changes to your initial bid simply delete it and create a new bid, which the company can then accept.

-Once your bid has been submitted, you have started a dialogue with the company.
-This is the dialogue you will be using throughout the job process for communication, contract, payments etc.
+Once your bid has been submitted, you have started a conversation with the company.
+This is the conversation you will be using throughout the job process for communication, contract, payments etc.

 10. How do I receive my payment?